-Blast outside U.S. embassy in China's capital wounds lone suspect
+Lone suspect wounded in blast near U.S. embassy in China

 “I thought first there was big a car crash,” Li told Reuters, adding that the smoke had cleared quickly.

+There was no damage to U.S. embassy property, the embassy said.
 Staff members at the Indian and South Korean embassies said they were unaware of any unusual incident and were working as normal.

-The state-run Global Times reported separately, citing a witness, that Chinese police took away a woman who sprayed herself with gasoline in a suspected self-immolation attempt outside the embassy at around 11 a.m. on Thursday.
+The state-run Global Times reported separately, citing witnesses, that police took away a woman who sprayed herself with gasoline in a suspected self-immolation attempt outside the embassy at around 11 a.m.
+It was not clear whether this woman’s actions were related to the later explosion, the paper said.

+A witness who did not want to be identified told Reuters that he saw a middle-aged woman with two buckets of gasoline.
+On her back were the Chinese characters for “sue them”.

-Beijing police did not immediately reply to a request for comment.
+Beijing police and the U.S. embassy did not immediately reply to a request for comment on the woman.

 Security in the Chinese capital is tight and protests are often quickly disbanded.
 Violent crime rates are low in China, according to official statistics.

-Reporting by Se Young Lee, Tom Daly, Pei Li, Lusha Zhang, Cate Cadell, Josephine Mason, Dominique Patton, Michael Martina, Yawen Chen and Fang Cheng; Writing by Tony Munroe; Editing by Nick Macfie
+Reporting by Se Young Lee, Tom Daly, Pei Li, Lusha Zhang, Cate Cadell, Josephine Mason, Dominique Patton, Michael Martina, Yawen Chen, Thomas Suen, Judy Hua and Fang Cheng; Writing by Tony Munroe; Editing by Nick Macfie